 Texas is big, as most of the residents will be happy to tell you.
 It has an area of about 430,000 square kilometers or 268,000 square miles.
-Romania is about a third of that size, and it’s an entire country!
+Romania is about half of that size, and it’s an entire country!
 Dallas and Fort Worth, frequently mashed together into “DFW”, form a sprawling metropolitan area of almost 15,000 square kilometers (9,286 square miles).
-That’s over 100 times the size of Bucharest, but the public transit system only runs about twice as many bus lines.
+That’s over 65 times the size of Bucharest, but the public transit system only runs about twice as many bus lines.
 If you plan to stick to the Dallas-Fort Worth area, most of the major attractions and hubs will be accessible via transit, but it is not the most robust system.

 The USA is built around the idea that everyone has a car, so renting one will make your stay much, much easier.
 You can reserve a vehicle at a DFW car rental service ahead of time to ensure you have a vehicle suitable for your adventuring party’s needs.
 Between waiting for transit to arrive and time lost on the stops along the way, you can easily cut off-hours from a trip across town by having your own vehicle.
 You’ll also save money compared to paying for taxi service on every trip.
 It’s also the best way to venture beyond the confines of the DFW area.

 Firstly, make a point to stop by as many restaurants as you can especially barbecue and Mexican food spots.
 Every kilo you gain will be worth it – just don’t call them kilograms in front of Americans.